 What qualifies you to be an editor?

 It’s crucial to keep learning, so in 2016 I completed a respected university-level continuing-education editing program and have taken additional editing courses since then.
-I’m a member of the American Copy Editors Society, Editorial Freelancers Association (EFA), Houston Writers Guild, and Houston Writers House, and I’m the co-president of the EFA’s Houston chapter.
-I attend workshops and meetings about editing and writing and recently went to an editing conference in New York City, which was so much fun (though probably only so for fellow editors).
+I’m a member of the American Copy Editors Society, Editorial Freelancers Association (EFA), Houston Writers Guild, and Houston Writers House, and I’m the president of the EFA’s Houston chapter.